zhaoxu98/zhaoxu/_pages/about.md

 # 🔥 News

-- *2023.08*: I accepted the MPhil offer from HKUST, and It was my pleasure to join Prof. Hao LIU's [USAIL][N4] group.
+- *2023.08*: I accepted the MPhil offer from HKUST, and it was my pleasure to join Prof. Hao LIU's [USAIL][N4] group.
-- *2023.08*: We went to Beijing to participate in the [Research Summit of Urban Science and Human Dynamics][N3].
-Our poster was accepted by Tsinghua and I gave a quick presentation in Urban Cup.
+- *2023.08*: We went to Beijing to participate in [The First Research Summit of Urban Science][N3].
+Our poster was accepted by Tsinghua, and I gave a quick presentation in Urban Cup.
 - *2023.05*: 🎉 I joined the USAIL Lab of AI thrust as a research assistant at [The Hong Kong University of Science and Technology (Guangzhou Campus)][A6] <img src='./images/UST_Logo.svg' style='width: 2em;'>.
 My supervisor is [Prof. Hao Liu][N2], and our group works perfectly harmoniously.
 - *2022.12*: 🎉🎉 I recovered from severe [*Spinal Disc Herniation*][N1] thanks to rehabilitation training and swimming!
 - *2021.07*: I passed the third round of interviews and received the algorithm intern offer from the Machine Learning Platform of KuaiShou Technology. <img src='./images/Kuaishou_logo.png' style='width: 6em;'>